DMCApps/NavigationFragment/ReadMe.md

 - Master-Detail replace root fragment with an animation and custom animations
 - Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
 - Ability to toggle action bar (ie show and hide)

+###0.0.4.4
+- Master Detail Animation updated to slide in/out when collapsed

 ###0.0.4.3
 - Master Detail Animation toggle now works always.